typst/typst/docs/src/reference/types.md

 - returns: integer

 ### first()
-Returns the first element in the array.
+Returns the first item in the array.
 May be used on the left-hand side of an assignment.
 Fails with an error if the array is empty.

 - returns: any

 ### last()
-Returns the last element in the array.
+Returns the last item in the array.
 May be used on the left-hand side of an assignment.
 Fails with an error if the array is empty.

 - returns: any

 ### at()
-Returns the element at the specified index in the array.
+Returns the item at the specified index in the array.
 May be used on the left-hand side of an assignment.
 Fails with an error if the index is out of bounds.

 - index: integer (positional, required)
-  The index at which to retrieve the element.
+  The index at which to retrieve the item.
 - returns: any

 ### push()